 Those who manage or work in pro bono programs can seek free technical assistance and support from PBRC on best practices, volunteer models, and other important information and resource documents pertinent to operating an effective pro bono program.
 Our staff is available to speak with provider staff about collaboration opportunities, training partnerships, and PBRC’s support services.
 We also periodically provide orientations to new executive directors or pro bono managers of Maryland legal services providers.
 Contact PBRC for more information.

-Twice a month PBRC circulates the E-Bulletin, an email publication that reaches over 1,500 Maryland lawyers and summarizes available pro bono cases, upcoming training courses, and other volunteer opportunities and announcements.
+Twice a month PBRC circulates the E-Bulletin, an email publication that reaches thousands of Maryland lawyers and summarizes available pro bono cases, upcoming training courses, and other volunteer opportunities and announcements.
 Providers are encouraged to submit synopses of cases available to volunteer lawyers; announcements regarding volunteer opportunities, trainings, upcoming events, and job openings; and names of outstanding volunteers to be recognized as Pro Bono Stars.
 Contact PBRC to make a submission or sign up to receive the E-Bulletin.

 Through the annual Maryland Pro Bono Service Awards, PBRC recognizes outstanding pro bono programs and volunteer lawyers as well as others for their dedication to the delivery of pro bono civil legal services to Maryland’s poor.
 Throughout the year, PBRC also periodically features legal services providers, pro bono programs and exceptional volunteer lawyers in its publications; recognizes Pro Bono Stars submitted by Maryland legal services providers in the E-Bulletin; and acknowledges lawyers engaged in pro bono work.
 Learn more about the Maryland Pro Bono Service Awards.